dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 NSwag offers the following capabilities:

-* The ability to introduce the Swagger UI and Swagger generator
+* The ability to utilize the Swagger UI and Swagger generator
 * Flexible code generation capabilities

 With NSwag, you don't need an existing API&mdash;you can use third-party APIs that incorporate Swagger and generate a client implementation.
 NSwag allows you to expedite the development cycle and easily adapt to API changes.